Appendix: Syntax Reference

 .

-Markup inside the quoted text:
+Markup available inside the text ("<text>"

 - Color: